fyrk/OpenVPlan/README.md

 $ docker-compose -f docker-compose.prod.example.yml up -d
 ```

-This will start OpenVPlan as well as nginx listening on localhost, port 80.
+This will start OpenVPlan as well as nginx listening on localhost:80.
 For the nginx configuration, see `nginx-openvplan.conf`.
 Nginx passes requests to the OpenVPlan container and serves static files (provided by OpenVPlan through the `openvplan_static` volume).
 The website is now available at http://localhost.

 Note that for most features to work, the site *must* be served over HTTPS.
 The nginx configuration should be changed accordingly (listen on port 443, redirect non-HTTPS traffic).
 (HTTP on localhost is usually treated as secure by browsers.)